ezEngine/docs-src/pages/docs/materials/materials-overview.md

   You can easily create a custom shader from a [shader template](../graphics/shaders/shader-templates.md).

 * **Visual Shader:** In this mode the material editor will show an additional editing area beneath the 3D view, where you can create your own shader through a visual graph system.
 This enables you to create custom shader effects like animated textures.
-There is a dedicated chapter about [visual shaders (TODO)](visual-shaders.md) that explains how to do so.
+There is a dedicated chapter about [visual shaders](visual-shaders.md) that explains how to do so.

 If you change the selected shader, you need to *transform* (`Ctrl+E`) the material [asset](../assets/assets-overview.md) for the change to take full effect.